Individualized Assessments

 Ulrich's Teleform Maker software creates versioned Teleform sheets for use with multiple choice examinations.
 Download of this software is restricted to authenticated users.
 It can be downloaded from here upon authentication.

-available here to help with automating PDF creation.
+Sample bash and Windows PowerShell scripts are available here to help with automating PDF creation.

 There are two supported architectural styles.
 The first one is based on writing an HTML template and a number of associated macros.
 This style is useful for printed examinations and printed task sheets.
 The macros are functions that an instructor will have to define.
 The framework has a macro processor that takes as its input an HTML template and a library consisting of the instructor-defined macros, and outputs HTML assessment scripts where the macros have been substituted by the result of executing the macros.